AzeemIdrisi/InstaLoaderApp/README.md

 ## How to use

 ### Downloading All Media

+>[!Warning]
-***Warning : Instagram accounts with large number of posts may take a very long time to download.***
+> Instagram accounts with large number of posts may take a very long time to download.

 * Enter the `username` of any public Instagram Account.
 * Click `Download All Media` button.
 * Wait till the `Download Finished` text appears.